 For marketing products as modified risk tobacco products, which the FDA defines as “tobacco products that are sold or distributed for use to reduce harm or the risk of tobacco-related disease associated with commercially marketed tobacco products,” a manufacturer needs to submit a special application to FDA.

-In October 2019, the FDA announced that – for the first time – it had authorized the sale of a modified risk tobacco product.
+In October 2019, the FDA announced that – for the first time – it had authorized the sale of a modified risk tobacco product, with reduced risk information.
 The FDA’s decision related to a brand of snus, a tobacco product that is placed in the mouth.
-We have also submitted an MRTP application for our heated tobacco product and are awaiting a decision.

 Led by science

 Of course, the best choice for any smoker is to quit all nicotine and tobacco products entirely.
 However, most adult smokers won’t do this.

 That’s why scientifically-substantiated alternatives that have gone through an inclusive, transparent, and rigorous review process are a key component in helping to move smokers away from cigarettes.